-I am not a Veteran like many of my friends here, but I am a big fan of military games and simulators and I'm proud to help run a place like this for Veterans and non-Veterans alike to enjoy military games on clean servers.
+I am not a military veteran like some of my friends here, but I am a big fan of military games and simulators and I'm proud to help run a place like this for veterans and non-veterans alike to enjoy military games on clean servers.
 I am disabled and frequently absent, but I distract myself with dedicated activities at VG & helping others, and am extremely fortunate to find purpose and a place to have fun in a difficult life.

 I spend much of my time developing voice control systems (called AVCS) for PC games in the VoiceAttack program, and I personally help manage the Falcon BMS, ARK, & Arma game servers here.
 I am happy to help new players with simple questions, whitelist requests, player or admin reports, or to restart a server if it needs a swift kick in the chips.